nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Author: Joseph Lee

-Based on StationPlaylist Add-on for NvDA 20.07
+Based on StationPlaylist Add-on for NVDA 20.09

 ## 2020 Preface and notes